thomashoddinott/fem-production-grade-typescript/readme.md

 and more ... https://mike-north.github.io/js-documentation-cases/

 *API Extractor* is the presenter's favourite.
-The docs look basic, but its the most trustworthy.
+The docs look basic, but it's the most trustworthy.

 ### strict In-Depth